freegroup/HoruCNC/examples/cupcake/README.md

 author = Andreas Herz
 name = Download Shape Outline GCode description = Generates the carving outline of an Black&White image
-# how to handle the result of the GCODE generation.
-Possible values are ["carveScreen", "downloadScreen"]
-output = downloadScreen

 ###########################################################################################